CSE11-SU121-Assignments/cse11-pa3-starter/README.md

 For each, write a small Java program that demonstrates whether it is true or false.
 Put them in the files ```Open1A.java```, ```Open1B.java```, and ```Open1C.java```.

 To show that a statement is true, write a Java program that matches the statement, doesn’t produce an error when run, and produces some meaningful output when ```./run```.
-This means you may want to include an ```Examples``` class with some instances of the classes you create to demonstrate this.
+To demonstrate this, make an ```Examples``` class in the file ```Examples.java``` with some instances of the classes you create.

 To show that a statement is false, write a Java program that matches the statement and produces an error when run, demonstrating that Java programs cannot do what the property says.
+Similar to above, you can use ```Examples.java``` to demonstrate this.

 Include both the program and the output of running the program without error as your submission; you can upload screenshots as images clearly named with ```Open1A```, ```Open1B```, etc in the title, or copy-paste the text output into a comment in your code.